vitran96/evershop-docs/docs/development/knowledge-base/data-fetching.md

 EverShop allows you to fetch data for your [React](https://reactjs.org/) components using the GraphQL query language.
 This document explains how to fetch data from the server using GraphQL.

-## GraphQL Query In React
+## GraphQL Query In React Component

 When you create a React component that needs some data for SSR(Server Side Rendering), you need to fetch the data from the server during the request time.
-To do this, all you need to do is export a GraphQL query in your component file.
-The query will be executed on the server and the result will be passed to your component as a prop.
+To do this, all you need to do is export a GraphQL query in React component file.
+The query will be executed on the server and the result will be passed to React component as a prop.

 Let's take a look below example: